ExWeiv/weiv-data/app/README.md

 ## How to Use Hooks?

-Using hooks in weivData and wixData has similar way.
+Using hooks in weiv-data and wix-data has similar way.
 We are currently not providing a hook for errors.
-But rest of the hooks are available like in wixData.
+But rest of the hooks are available like in wix-data.
 To create a hook you need to create a folder in your backend named `WeivData` and then you also need to create a .js file (.js file now .jsw or .web.js) inside of that folder.

 -> backend/WeivData/data.js

-Then you will create your hooks as functions like in wixData.
+Then you will create your hooks as functions like in wix-data.
 Here is an example for afterGet hook:

 ```js
 // In backend/WeivData/data.js file